sushidev-team/AngularJS---RestService/readme.md

 # RESTful - AngularJS Service
-An AngularJS service for using RESTful Webservices
+An AngularJS service for using RESTful Webservices with an build-in auto-mechanism for detecting access tokens.
 ### Version
 0.0.1